Care EXPERIENCED and estranged students

 Support for you

-From the moment you apply to join us at Leeds Beckett, right through to your graduation and beyond there's lots of support on offer to help you get the most out of your experience.
+From the moment you apply to join us at Leeds Beckett, right through to your graduation and beyond there's lots on offer to help you get the most out of your university experience.

-We fully recognise that as a care experienced or estranged young person coming to university for the first time that you may have a number of questions and concerns.
+We understand that as a care experienced or estranged young person coming to university for the first time that you may have a number of questions and concerns.

-Starting university can be a daunting time, and we want to make sure it’s as smooth as possible for you.
-Where possible, we will be in touch with you before you arrive and continuing onwards for as long as you need, helping you to make the most of your time at university and complete your course successfully.
+Starting university can be a daunting time, and we want to make sure its as smooth as possible for you.
+If you have declared your independent learner status via UCAS, we will be in touch with you directly .
+If you have not declared this but would like support please get in touch with us via email at cle@leedsbeckett.ac.uk.
+We can be a point of contact for as long as you need while you are studying with us, helping you to make the most of your time at university and complete your course successfully.

 You can make the most of our facilities at City and Headingley Campus with a free student membership.
 Your Active Beckett membership provides access to the gym, swimming pool, athletics track and fitness classes.